 Most of what I write in my blog is to help people become better critical thinkers using a practical approach.
 However, often people will have such knee-jerk Pavlovian responses, that they often misunderstand the underlying point that I am trying to make.
 I find is often due to the same unchanged indoctrinated mindset that some atheists still have after leaving some of the more of the fundamentalist type of theistic belief systems.

 As such, I constantly have to remind atheists…you don’t suddenly become some great critical thinker when you leave a religion, or no longer have a God belief.
 One thing I generally argue in my blog is that I advocate for atheism to be held as a positive epistemic status and held propositionally, and not as a psychological state of mind.
-There are many rational and sound epistemological reasons for understanding atheism this way.
-I finally decided to enumerate them as 10 Reasons Why Atheism Should be Held Propositionally with a Positive Epistemic Status:
+There are many rational and sound epistemological reasons for understanding atheism this way,so I finally decided to enumerate them as 10 Reasons Why Atheism Should be Held Propositionally with a Positive Epistemic Status:

 1) It allows for a direct response to the question “Does God exist?” to be simple “No” as atheism and “Yes” to theism.
 (See Draper)